quyenbea/data100/project2.md

 ![](svn_pop20_adm1.png)

 For stretch goal 1, I plotted Slovenia's municipalities.
-They are also color-coded based on their population counts.
+They are also color-coded based on the log of their population counts.

 ![](svn_pop20_adm2.png)

+For stretch goal 2, I plotted Slovenia's counties as well as its municipalities.
+Its municipalities are color-coded based on the log of their population counts.